 Final average salary is the average of the highest annual compensation received by an employee during any period of three consecutive years of credited service included within fifteen years of credited service immediately preceding the termination date of employment with a participating public employer or, if the employee has less than three years of credited service, the average of the annual rate of compensation received by the employee during the total years of credited service.
 The PERS also provides deferred retirement, early retirement, death, and disability benefits.
-Beginning July 1, 2013 the required contributor's percentage will increase from 14.0% to 14.5% and is determined by actuarial advisement within ranges set by statute.
+Beginning July 1, 2014 the required contributor's percentage will decrease from 14.5% to 14.0% and is determined by actuarial advisement within ranges set by statute.
 As permitted by legislation, the Fund has elected to pay 100% of all costs relating to the Plan, including the employee's 4.5% contribution for employees hired on or before February 6, 2012.
 Beginning February 7, 2012, new hires are required to pay the employee's contribution of 4.5%.
-The Fund's cost of the Plan approximated \$970,000, \$1,086,000, and \$953,000 for the fiscal years ended June 30, 2013, 2012, and 2011, respectively.
+The Fund's cost of the Plan approximated \$1,022,000, \$970,000, and \$1,086,000 for the fiscal years ended June 30, 2014, 2013, and 2012, respectively.
 The PERS issues an annual report, which can be obtained by contacting the West Virginia Consolidated Public Retirement Board at 4101 MacCorkle Avenue S.E., Charleston, WV 25304-1636.